sbcc-cs105/EX01-HelloWorld/README.md

 <img src="https://dl.dropboxusercontent.com/u/7698973/cs105/EX01-HelloWorld/pull-request-screen-first.png" width="600" height="250" />

 The next screen then shows the source and destination of the pull request.
 Your code is the source and is listed at the top.
 The destination is the original project that you forked from.
 The only thing to do on this screen is to select the **master** branch for your project.
-When you first come to this screen you should see the following:
+Once you select **Select Branch**, as directed below, you should see the following:

 <img src="https://dl.dropboxusercontent.com/u/7698973/cs105/EX01-HelloWorld/pull-request-master.png" width="600" height="250" />